 These components are interwoven with a series of engagement events enabling broad access to the evolving outcomes of the project for different groups, including policy actors, scientific community, and members of the public.

-Our research and practice are led by the following questions:
+Our research and practice have been led by the following questions:

 - What are the specific qualities of transformational creative practices?